roeszler/reabook/README.md

 ---

 ## 1. Project Purpose

-ReaBook (the Site) is the skeleton of a real estate advertising site used to present the deployment of an appointment booking system (the App) using a Full Stack Framework.
+ReaBook (the Site) is the scaffold of a real estate advertising site used to present the deployment of an appointment booking system (the App) using a Full Stack Frameworks.

+A primary personal focus of this project has been to learn to integrate database functionality.
+As a student I decided to extend myself into a scope larger than was required for portfolio project 4.
+This was done to practice, test and increase the depth of my experience in planning, design and coding of full stack solutions.

 ### Database Functionality
 At the time of release, the site is deployed via the [Heroku](https://www.heroku.com/platform) platform at https://reabook.herokuapp.com/.
 Here users can:
 * Select and submit requests to attend store owner users arranged viewing times for properties listed for sale or rent.
     > Main nav > Book > (login) > Reabook Viewings